Read below to find out more about the groups we supported in 2017 and how our funding helped with their projects and activities.

-A £2,500 grant will be used to support the group’s numeracy and literacy classes for between 15-25 youths aged 11-19 to improve their skills and provide them with a better chance at accessing the jobs market, while also increasing their educational knowledge.
+A £2,500 grant was used to support the group’s numeracy and literacy classes for youths aged 11-19, helping to improve their skills and provide them with a better chance at accessing the jobs market, while also increasing their educational knowledge.

 Samaya Malik, Funding Officer at Smethwick Youth and Community Centre, said:

-“We are very grateful to be a recipient of a grant from the National Express Foundation for our youth project.
-The grant will enable us to hold numeracy and literacy classes for our disadvantaged youths who are between the ages of 11 and 19 and who are still in education.
-This will also benefit youths who are not currently in education but are lacking in these areas, which will allow them a better access to the job market, while also increasing their educational knowledge.”
+“We were very grateful to be a recipient of a grant from the National Express Foundation for our youth project.
+The grant enabled us to hold numeracy and literacy classes for our disadvantaged youths between the ages of 11 and 19 and who are still in education but also those youths who were not in education and were lacking in those areas, helping them with better access to the jobs market, while also increasing their educational knowledge.”